TimOliver/WebP-Cocoa/README.md

 Source downloads and build logs live in `build/`; outputs live in `dist/`.
 Each configure uses a fresh per-architecture CMake cache to avoid stale SIMD and platform checks.
 The build uses upstream `webpdecoder`, `webpdemux`, `webp`, and `libwebpmux` targets.
 It merges SharpYUV only into `WebP`, since CMake's static target dependencies are not physically included in `libwebp.a`.

 Automated validation covers XCFramework platform/architecture metadata, static archive contents, public headers, C/Objective-C and Swift imports, `WebP.Decoder` compatibility, and executable links for every advertised architecture.
 Host macOS tests decode known lossy/lossless pixels, reject malformed data, extract metadata, iterate animation frames, exercise animation decoding, and check full-codec encoding and muxing.
 SwiftPM consumers import and link the actual binary products.
-Cross-platform link tests do not claim on-device runtime coverage.
+A checked-in Xcode iOS app project also consumes `WebPDecoding` and `WebPFull` through SwiftPM, and `xcodebuild` builds each target for generic iOS device and simulator destinations.
+This exercises `ProcessXCFramework` and detects shared staging-output collisions that `swift build` cannot catch.
+Release CI repeats it against downloaded assets before publication and public binary URLs afterward.
+Cross-platform build/link tests do not claim on-device runtime coverage.

 ## Release process

 The **Build and release libwebp** workflow runs builds and validation on pull requests and pushes.
-Its manually dispatched release path requires the pinned version with a `v` prefix, such as `v1.6.0`, and uses that exact value for both the public tag and release name.
+Its manually dispatched release path requires `package_version` from `toolchain.json` with a `v` prefix, such as `v1.6.1`, and uses that exact value for both the public tag and release name.
 The upstream version in `toolchain.json` remains `1.6.0`.
 The workflow uses the repository's scoped `GITHUB_TOKEN`; no personal token or Fastlane secrets are required.
 Actions are pinned to immutable commits.
 The runner family is explicit; hosted images can still change, so exact compiler/SDK checks fail if the pinned Xcode is removed.

 The workflow builds all platforms, runs tests, creates the four ZIPs, and computes `SHA256SUMS` plus a remote `Package.swift`.
 It creates a release commit containing that manifest and pushes a unique `candidate-…` tag pointing at that exact commit, without changing `main`.
 This candidate tag is not a SwiftPM version.
 Existing tags/assets are never overwritten.